TobiasHafner/lora-contester/bridge_software/lora_debug_readme.md

 The response is sent via the interface that received the request.

 ### STAT_SEND
-A STAT_SEND package is sent by the pridge as a response to a stat request.
+A STAT_SEND package is sent by the bridge as a response to a stat request.
 It contains the request_id used in the request followed by 32 bits representing the rssi and further 32 bits representing the snr.
 **| 10011001 | 11001001 | 64 bit request_id (long) | 32 bit rssi (int) | 32 bit snr (float) |**
 A received response is forwarded to every interface excepte the one that received the response.